DWright91/Bank-Simulation-EventDriven/README.md

 # Bank-Simulation-EventDriven

-Purpose: Simulate a bank through the usee of event-driven processing using the use of queues.
+Purpose: Simulate a bank through the use of event-driven processing using the use of queues.

 1).
 Implement the event-driven simulation of a bank.